 In addition to being indexed by indices defined by their arithmetic domains, arithmetic arrays can be indexed directly by values of the dimensional index type where the number of values is equal to the rank of the array.
 This has the semantics of first moving the values into a tuple and then indexing into the array.
+The index represented by the tuple must be an element of the array's domain or an out-of-bounds error will occur.

 Example.
 Given the definition

-var ij = (i,j);
+var ij = (i, j);

 the indexing expressions A(ij) and A(i, j) are equivalent.